stevearrants/style/docs/avoidcomplexwords.md

 * equitable: fair
 * equivalent: equal
 * exclusively: only
-* execute:use run or do instead
+* execute: use run or do instead
 * expedite: hurry
 * facilitate: ease
 * females: women